abdulrehman2/ckad/06-Networking/06-networking-notes.md

   type: front-end
 ```

 ## LoadBalancer
  This allow to provision a load balancer in supported cloud providers.
 Hence enabling to distribute the load across multiple nodes.
 For example load balancing to a set of front end server.

 # Ingress
+An API object that manages external access to the services in a cluster, typically HTTP.
+An Ingress may be configured to give Services externally-reachable URLs, load balance traffic, terminate SSL / TLS, and offer name-based virtual hosting

 ## Scenario
 Let say we want to deploy a web app that will connect to database using a service.
 We want to access the application using `www.onlinestore.com`, we can expose the app using `nodePort` service and access the app using `www.onlinestore.com:node-port`.